One Pot Rustic German Goulash Recipe

 If the stew isn’t as thick as you’d like, let it simmer without the lid for 45 minutes to an hour towards the end of cooking to evaporate some of the liquid.

-If the stew isn’t as thick as you’d like, continue to simmer using the sauté function, stirring occasionally (so it doesn’t scorch) until some of the liquid evaporates and the goulash thickens, about 20 minutes.
+If the stew isn’t as thick as you’d like, continue to simmer using the sauté function, occasionally stirring (so it doesn’t scorch) until some of the liquid evaporates, and the goulash thickens, about 20 minutes.

 Types of paprika